Eman-stack-ctrl/Hotel-order-billing-system-/README.md

 # Hotel-order-billing-system-
-A C++ based Hotel Order and Billing Management System is developed as a semester project in which I impliment control structures, functions, and basic problem-solving.

-Hotel Order and Billing Management System

-This project is developed in C++ as a semester assignment.
-It shows a simple hotel management system for ordering food and generating bills.
+This project is developed in C++ as a end semester project.

+It is a simple console-based system that simulates a hotel ordering and billing process.

 Features:
 - Order food items from menu